Call for Papers

 models in a wider sense.

-- How can versioning conflicts be handled or avoided during parallel development of modeling languages, modeling tools, and existing model instances?
+- How can versioning conflicts during parallel development of modeling languages, modeling tools, and existing model instances, be handled?

 Submissions and reviews